ansible/molecule/doc/source/configuration.rst

 An alternative to the above `Host/Group Vars` is the creation of `group_vars` and/or `host_vars` directories in the project root.
-This allows Ansible to converge utilzing its built in group/host vars resolution.
+This allows Ansible to converge utilizing its built in group/host vars resolution.

 Vagrant Section
 ---------------